 Oral Hygiene Tips for Smokers

 Smoking will harm your teeth and mouth.
 Without proper dental care, your dental hygiene can drop from bad to worse.
 Brushing twice a day and using floss and mouthwash is not enough if you are a smoker.
 To prevent severe dental problems, here are a few things that you should remember:

 - While non-smokers need to visit the dentist twice a year at least, smokers should go more often.

 - Frequent dentist visits will enable your dentist to check for signs of gum diseases or other oral health problems.

-- Regular clean-ups by professionals are recommended.
-Smokers and tobacco users tend to build stains on the teeth, which cannot be eliminated by regular brushing alone.
-Dentists use medicated products that help in removal of tough stains without impacting the teeth or gums negatively.
+- Regular cleans by professionals are recommended.
+Smokers and tobacco users tend to build stains on their teeth, which cannot be eliminated by regular brushing alone.
+Dentists use medicated products that help in the removal of tough stains without impacting the teeth or gums negatively.

 - Smokers should avoid eating certain foods that are high in acidic content, as they can further damage the teeth and gums.

-Smokers are also recommended to use targeted toothpastes and mouthwashes that can help them keep their teeth and gums healthy.
-Talk to our team of dental health specialists for recommendation.
+Smokers are also recommended to use targeted toothpaste and mouthwashes that can help to keep teeth and gums healthy.
+Talk to our Brisbane Smiles team of dental health specialists for recommendations.

 Quitting smoking has been shown to improve oral health in a variety of ways, including preventing severe damage.
 After quitting smoking, your teeth and gums are likely to become healthier.